 1.1 Single frequency network operating mode

-The system is capable of supporting what is called SFN operation.
+The NAVDAT system is capable of supporting what is called SFN operation.
 This is the case where a number of transmitters transmit on the same frequency, and at the same time, identical data signals.
-Generally these transmitters are arranged to have overlapping coverage areas, within which a radio will receive signals from more than one transmitter.
-Provided that these signals arrive within a time difference of less than the guard interval, they will provide positive signal reinforcement.
-Thus, the service coverage will be improved at that location compared to that obtained if there was only a single transmitter providing service to that location.
+Generally, these transmitters are arranged to have overlapping coverage areas, within which a radio should receive signals from more than one transmitter.
+Provided that these signals arrive within a time difference of less than the guard interval, they should provide positive signal reinforcement.
+Thus, the service coverage should be improved at that location compared to that obtained if there was only a single transmitter providing service to that location.
 By careful design, and using a number of transmitters in a SFN, a region or country may be completely covered using a single frequency, and in this application, a single time slot, thus drastically improving spectrum efficiency and release broadcast slots.

+In a single frequency network all the individual transmitters must be exactly time synchronized.
+Every transmitter must broadcast absolutely identical OFDM symbol at the same time.

+Time synchronization of all transmitted packets in the transport stream of the final data multiplex is ensured by the time signal 1 pps (pulse per second), which is acquired from the GNSS system.

+The frequency stability of transmitters should be better than 2 Hz.

+The basic parameter that defines the size of the SFN area is the guard interval Tg.

+In OFDM modulation method, its great robustness against inter-symbol interference as an effect of multipath reception (an impact of time delayed signals – echoes) consists in largely extending the very short bit time interval Tb in the serial original data stream.

+This guard interval must be carefully configured according to the position of the transmitters in relation with the coverage areas.

+Annex 7 NAVDAT subject message codes

+This list is given only for information.

+Refer to the documents published by IMO.

+TABLE 22

+List of NAVDAT subject message codes